jonasoesch/p9/3-conceptual.md

 ## Case study method

-*Characters*, *attributes* and *context* represent different things that can change between two charts.
-The proposed reconceptualization therefore classifies transitions according to wether *characters*, *attributes* or the *context* change (and how).
+*Characters*, *attributes*, and *context* represent different things that can change between two charts.
+The proposed reconceptualization, therefore, classifies transitions according to wether *characters*, *attributes* or the *context* change (and how).
 To find the different transition types, we have applied a case study method that is similar to the study conducted by Hullman et al. [@Hullman-13:deeperunderstanding] but more limited in scope.

 ### Selection of examples

 The test the proposed model, we have applied it to a collection of transition techniques commonly found in narrative visualization.
 We have started by compiling a corpus of narrative visualizations from online sources.
 The corpus combines two collections from other authors [@Riche-18:datadrivenstorytelling; @Mckenna-17:visualnarrative] and our examples.
 The corpus thus includes 144 narrative visualizations published between 2008 and 2019 by a variety of news organizations as well as individuals.
 The complete corpus can be found in appendix \ref{appendix-corpus}.

-In a first step we excluded examples that were either not focused on data visualization or examples that did not contain any transitions.
+In a first step, we excluded examples that were either not focused on data visualization or examples that did not contain any transitions.
 We also excluded videos and everything that was done in flash for practical purposes.
 From the remaining 79 examples we selected 20 examples that we felt were representative of the state of the art based on the following criteria: We preferred more recent examples to older ones.
 We preferred examples that were heavier on the visuals.
 And we included a variety of sources.

 ### Analysis